dejwk/roo_display/README.md

 The 'origin' of the text label is at the baseline and to the left of the text.
 We need to shift it a little (applying the 5,30 offset) so that it fits on the screen with some margins.

 ![img2](doc/images/img2.png)

+> Note: `TextLabel` makes a copy of the string argument.
+If that argument is known to remain valid throughout the lifetime of the label, you can use `StringViewLabel` instead, which avoids the copy.
+In particular, `StringViewLabel` is always safe to use if the argument is a compile-time C string constant, and it is usually safe when the label is transient, as in most examples in this guide.

 ### Backgrounds and overwriting